People

 Macall Walker

 Hi!
 My name is Macall Walker!
 I've moved around a bit, but I went to high school in Brigham City, UT.
-I'm an undergraduate student studying Communication Disorders with a minor in Gerontology.
+I'm an senior studying Communication Disorders with a minor in Gerontology.
 I love hiking, music, and spending time with people I love!
-I first became interested in studying Aphasia after my grandpa had several strokes which resulted in aphasia/apraxia.
-Although my interests in the field have broadened, I'm still super fascinated by Aphasia, and I hope to help post-stroke patients in my future career.
-I'm so excited to be in the Aphasia lab this year!
+I first became interested in studying Aphasia after my grandpa had several strokes which resulted in aphasia.
+Although my interests in the field have broadened, I'm still super fascinated by aphasia, and I hope to help post-stroke patients in my future career.
+I'm so excited to be in the lab this year!

 Kimmi North